-In late 2002 we had a tech correction and the NASDAQ dropped from a high of 5,050 in 2000 to 1,100 with a decline of 78%, then the real estate bubble of 2008 when the DOW dropped 55% from 14,280 to 6,440.
+In late 2002 we had a tech correction, and the NASDAQ dropped from a high of 5,050 in 2000 to 1,100 with a decline of 78%, then the real estate bubble of 2008 when the DOW dropped 55% from 14,280 to 6,440.
 When the market has another correction and it WILL.
-If you’re in or near retirement this could have a disastrous effect on your retirement savings.
+If you’re in or near retirement, this could have a disastrous effect on your retirement savings.

-If you’re in or near retirement it’s going to be difficult to make up for those losses.
+If you’re in or near retirement, it’s going to be difficult to make up for those losses.
 If you have lost money and your withdrawing money at the same time your retirement money is going to deplete at a pretty fast rate.
 Time’s not on your side anymore.

-If you’re in retirement you don’t want to have to go back to work just to support your life style.
-I understand the importance of these accounts so I make sure that they are safe, secure, guaranteed, and insured.
+If you’re in retirement, you don’t want to have to go back to work just to support your lifestyle.
+I understand the importance of these accounts, so I make sure that they are safe, secure, guaranteed, and insured.
 I’m very conservative on how your investments are handled.

 With all the different options out there, the investments I’m talking about are the same ones that didn’t lose a penny during the market crash in 2000 and 2008.

-Don’t let your hard earned savings in your 401k become a 201k with another market decline like 2000 or 2008.
+Don’t let your hard earned savings in your 401(k) become a 201(k) with another market decline like 2000 or 2008.
 If you are in or near retirement these investments have to last you for the rest of your life.
-If you’re in your 60’s and in good health you have a good chance of living another 30 years.
+If you’re in your 60’s and good health you have a good chance of living another 30 years.
 The first person to reach the age of 150 has already been born.
 So I understand how important this is to my clients.
 It’ my responsibility to do the right thing, I recommend being very conservative and preserving what they have.

-I have found that a lot of people have money in CDs, savings, or Money Market accounts because their worried about losing money in the market.
+I have found that a lot of people have money in CDs, savings, or Money Market accounts because they’re worried about losing money in the market.
 None of these accounts will pay a high rate of interest.
 The last time I checked bankrate.com the national average for the interest on a CD was .64% (www.bankrate.com) that would take 114.3 years to double your money.
-I don’t know about anyone else but I don’t plan on living another 114 years.
+I don’t know about anyone else, but I don’t plan on living another 114 years.

-If you have a non-qualified CD or a Money Market account you receive a 1099 to file with your tax return and the interest is taxable, then with inflation between 2-3% the real value of the account is negative and you’ve lost your purchasing power.
+If you have a non-qualified CD or a Money Market account you receive a 1099 to file with your tax return and the interest is taxable, then with inflation between 2-3% the real value of the account is negative, and you’ve lost your purchasing power.

-The investments were talking about has a tax advantage because they are tax deferred and you get triple compounding, that you don’t get that with a CD, Money Market, or savings account.
+The investments were talking about has a tax advantage because they are tax-deferred and you get triple compounding, that you don’t get that with a CD, Money Market, or savings account.
 You get interest on principal, interest on interest, and interest on taxes you would have paid.
-So whether it’s a CD, Money Market, or a savings account it’s not the banks job to give you a higher rate of interest or protect you from inflation.
+So whether it’s a CD, Money Market, or a savings account, it’s not the bank’s job to give you a higher rate of interest or protect you from inflation.

-There are investment strategies which pay a much higher rate of return that are safe, secure, guaranteed, and insured with no loss of principal.
+There are investment strategies which pay a much higher rate of return that are safe, secure, guaranteed and insured with no loss of principal.